akshat-mehra/CrudJS/README.md

 # CrudJS
-Basic crud app using node, express, mongoose and mongoldb.
+Basic crud app using node, express, mongoose and mongodb.